durbasmriti/CV_PclubTask/README.md

 -Finally I came across a YouTube video about ###bing_image_downloader and my search ended here .

--On google colab , I connected google drive to it and used binge_image_downloader and uploaded more than 500 pictures in each category .
+-On google colab , I connected google drive to it and used bing_image_downloader and uploaded more than 500 pictures in each category .

 -And yes now my two folders in google drive wwere not empty anymore :)